 Even more important are extra features you may want for your pool.
 From pool slides to waterfalls, to spas, there’s no limit to the possibilities.
 But with each one, you add to the cost of the pool – often significantly.

 What part of the country you live in also plays a role in determining inground pool prices.
 The main issue is labor.
 In areas where the cost of living is high, it’s generally more expensive to hire workers to do the labor-intensive job of installing a pool.

 That said, materials may also be more or less expensive depending on where you are.
 And finally, different cities and states have different regulations for pool construction that could impact installation cost.

 Finally, some pool contractors are simply more expensive than others – and the difference can be huge.
 Sometimes a higher price corresponds to better quality work, but not always.
 Make sure you get a quote from at least three contractors and choose the one that offers the best combination of price and reputation.
 Also, before signing a contract with any pool company, be sure to look it over carefully and understand what costs you’re on the hook for.
 Sometimes a so-called cheap inground pool can end up being very expensive.

 Inground Pool Prices – Getting a Straight Answer

 If you really want an accurate indication of how much you’ll have to pay for an inground pool, you need to contact some local contractors and get a quote.
-While most backyard pools cost $50,000-75,000, that’s a big range and your pool may not even fall within it.
+While most backyard pools cost around $50,000, that’s just a ballpark figure.
 The only way to find out for sure is to make a list of exactly what you want and find out what pool companies are charging for it.